qsantos/airsick/intro.md

 This document is intended to provide information both for beginners and actual physicists.
 The first few chapters are an introduction to the elementary concepts used within this book.
-In every chapters accurate derivations and complete proofs are developed wherevever needed.
+In every chapters accurate derivations and complete proofs are developed wherever needed.
 If you are not interested in the specifics of a demonstration or have already some knowledge of basics physics, feel free to skip irrelevant parts.
 </important>